Iago

 "I am not what I am."

 (Act 1, Scene 1) - The Outcome: Stabbed (but not killed) by Othello, exposed by Emilia, arrested by Lodovico, and led off to be tortured.
-His final spoken decision — "Demand me nothing: what you know, you know: From this time forth I never will speak word" — is the play's last refusal to settle the question of his motives.
+His final spoken decision is to refuse explanation: he vows never to speak again, and the play ends without the answer it has been straining toward for five acts.

 The Statement of Method